GarryGans/Smart-Vacuum-Cleaner/README.md

 # Smart-vacuum-cleaner

-Arduino project to use micromotor with Vacuum Cleaner automaticaly.
+Arduino project to use micromotor with Vacuum Cleaner automaticaly.<br/>
 Created with Platformio via VSCode.

 Used libraries: